Partnerships & Alliances - Accredited Academic Partners

 Partially accredited partners have programs containing several of the courses required to become a CITT-Certified Logistics Professional.
 Students who successfully complete the accredited courses qualify for a fast track with advanced standing towards the CCLP designation, and only need to take the remaining courses to meet the academic requirement for certification.

-To be eligible for the CCLP designation, BCIT students completing the above programs also need to take Transportation Law
+To meet the academic requirements to earn the CCLP designation, BCIT students completing the above programs also need to take the CITT course Transportation Law.

 Accredited Program: Supply Chain Management Post Graduate Certificate